 Will I be told the results of the study?

 You have a right to receive feedback about the overall results of this study.
 Study findings will be posted on the Sydney Health Literacy Lab website.
+We expect findings to be available from December 2023.

 What if I would like further information?